MaartenvNistelrooij/tudat-space/docs/source/_src_getting_started/_src_examples/cdl_examples/mga_dsm_trajectory.rst

 -------------------------------------------------

 After creating the ``MgaDsmTrajectory`` object, it is necessary to select the various parameters that define the gravity-assists and DSMs that are executed during the transfer.
-The number of parameters that need to be defined and their meaning can be retrieved with
+The number of parameters that needs to be defined and their meaning can be retrieved with

 .. code-block:: python